Francis-Calingo/Philippine-Emigrants-Tableau-Dashboard/README.md

 * It is important to note that this data is based on the Commission of Overseas Filipinos' Registered Emigrants database (who defines emigrants as those who leave the Philippines to settle permanently in a destination country).
 The dashboard therefore does not account for Filipinos who leave the country through other means-e.g., as overseas foreign workers, as international students, as those who later gain permanent residency status in another country after several years, those who permanently settle in another country after temporarily settling in one or more intermediate countries.

 * Tableau recognizes 84 first-level administrative divisions of the Philippines as "states/provinces" (81 provinces, National Capital Region, City of Isabela, and Cotabato City).
-As a result, in order to render the choropleth map usable, adjustments had to be made from the [original xlxs file from CFO](https://cms-cdn.e.gov.ph/CFO/pdf/8.%20Emigrant-1988-2022-PlaceOfOrigin.xlsx), all while converting the relevant data into a csv file.
-In particular,
+As a result, in order to render the choropleth map usable, adjustments had to be made to the names from the [original xlxs file from CFO](https://cms-cdn.e.gov.ph/CFO/pdf/8.%20Emigrant-1988-2022-PlaceOfOrigin.xlsx), all while converting the relevant data into a csv file.
+In particular, Compostela Valley (which appears on CFO's database) was renamed to "Davao de Oro" in 2019 (which appears on Tableau's list of 84 recognized first-level administrative divisions.

-* In a similar vein, the names of the countries Tableau recognizes and the names of the countries from CFO's datasets do not align in a few cases (e.g.,_____), therefore, adjustments had to be made to the names in order to match, while converting the relevant data into a csv file.
+* In a similar vein, the names of the countries Tableau recognizes and the names of the countries from CFO's datasets do not align in a few cases (e.g.,Cambodia is referred to as "Democratic Kampuchea" in CFO's database), therefore, adjustments had to be made to the names in order to match, while converting the relevant data from the [original xlxs file from the CFO](https://cms-cdn.e.gov.ph/CFO/pdf/7.%20Emigrant-1981-2022-AllCountries.xlsx) into a csv file.

 [<b>Back to Table of Contents</b>](#table-of-contents)